22nd Infantry Regiment (United States): Operation Enduring Freedom

 2003-2004 deployment to Afghanistan: Operation mountain resolve.

 In January 2010, the battalion deployed to Afghanistan.
 There, they served across the country as advisers and trainers for the Afghan National Army in a wide variety of capacities.
 The battalion was awarded the Meritorious Unit Citation and the Joint Meritorious Unit Award in recognition for their efforts in improving ANA training and administration.
 In December 2010, the battalion returned home to Fort Drum, NY.
 The battalion returned to Afghanistan in late January 2013 taking elements of HHC, Co A, Co B, Co D, and Co E. The battalion served in RC East conducting combat operations throughout Ghazni Province, as well as manning OP Goekie.
 SSG Michael Ollis of Co B heroically lost his life during the defense of FOB Ghazni, and was awarded the Distinguished Service Cross, as well as the Polish Gold Medal.
 The battalion returned to Fort Drum, NY from September through October 2013.

 Operation Inherent Resolve

 In September 2015, the 1st Brigade Combat Team, 10th Mountain Division returned to Iraq to relieve the 3rd Brigade Combat Team, 82nd Airborne Division.
 The 2nd Battalion deployed Co A and Co C with elements from Co D, Co G, and HHC to Baghdad in support of Operation Inherent Resolve.
 The unit returned home to Fort Drum, NY in June 2016 after handing control over to 2nd Brigade Combat Team, 101st Airborne Division (Air Assault).

 Operation Freedom's Sentinel

 In January 2020, the 1st Brigade Combat Team, 10th Mountain Division deployed to Afghanistan to relieve 3rd Brigade Combat Team, 82nd Airborne Division.
-The 2nd Battalion deployed in support of Operation Freedom's Sentinel.
-They conducted a relief in place of the 2nd Battalion, 505th Infantry Regiment.
-A majority of the Battalion returned to Fort Drum, NY by December of 2020.
+The 2nd Battalion, commanded by LTC Rex Howry deployed in support of Operation Freedom's Sentinel.
+They conducted a relief in place of the 2nd Battalion, 505th Infantry Regiment and provided support and additional troops to augment SOJTF-A. A majority of the battalion returned to Fort Drum, NY by December 2020.